watusi/jquery-mobile-iscrollview/README.md

 the scroller.
 It is important to do this *before* iScroll's `refresh()` has been called.
 Do not use `iscroll_onrefresh()` for this.

+You can also use the optional `callbackBefore` callback parameter to the widget's `refresh()` function for this.

+####iscroll_onafterrefresh

+This event is triggered after the widget calls iScroll's `refresh()` function.
+It is useful if you want to perform some action, such as scrolling, after changing content in the scroller.
+This has to be done *after* the scroller is refreshed.

-You can also use the optional callback parameter to the widget's `refresh()` function for this.
+You can also use the optional `callbackAfter` callback parameter to the widget's `refresh()` function for this.

 ####iscroll_onbeforescrollstart